 The scope and public nature of the SVB shutdown were eerily reminiscent of bank failures during the 2008 financial crisis, leaving everyone (naturally) concerned about their economic futures.

-While the Federal Reserve continues to work with large banks to stabilize the U.S. economy and right the precarious financial situation, U.S. businesses will feel the real ripple effects of their every move in the meantime.
+While the Federal Reserve worked with large banks to stabilize the U.S. economy and right the precarious financial situation, U.S. businesses felt the real ripple effects of their every move.

-For companies everywhere, the threat of risk remains high heading into the second quarter—making it the perfect time to strengthen defenses and fine-tune crisis management plans.
+For companies everywhere, this is a real threat of risk—making it the perfect time to strengthen defenses and fine-tune crisis management plans.

-Read on to find out how HR professionals can leverage their skillset and knowledge to round out an organization’s risk management planning.
+Read on to learn how HR professionals can leverage their skills and knowledge to round out an organization’s risk management planning.

 Risk Management 101